What Do I Need on My Location Landing Page?

 Magnified Media

-• Name, Address, and Phone Number
+Name, Address, And Phone Number

 We recommend just copying your homepage.
-It basically looks like a homepage but the bottom of the page should be location-specific.
+It looks like a homepage but the bottom of the page should be location-specific.
 You should put your business name, address, and phone number at the bottom.

 You already know that businesses, particularly local businesses, need to maintain precise NAPs.
 There are additional company specifics that can help increase visibility and draw clients to its hours of operation.
 Search engines are more inclined to trust businesses that they can understand.
 This implies that Google gives priority to a business that offers detailed, accurate data about its online stores.
 A business that provides Google with useful data by providing hours of operation on its site, will make it more likely to appear on local search results.
 More visibility in the search results, of course, leads to more in-store and online traffic.